ripple/opensource.ripple.com/docs/xls-77d-deep-freeze/deep-freeze.md

 ## Payment Engine

-Payment engine executes paths that are made of steps to connect the sender to the receiver.
-In general, funds can be deposited into a trustline through one of two steps:
+Payment Engine executes paths that are made of steps to connect the sender to the receiver.
+In general, funds can be deposited into a trust line through one of two steps:

 - [Rippling](#rippling)
 - [Order book or AMM](#order-book)